fedidcg/LightweightFedCM/README.md

 * Should it be possible to add or remove individual accounts from the list instead of replacing the entire account list?
 * Does `Login-Status: logged-out` clear the IdP-supplied `apiConfig?`
 * Should the API config be supplied using a call to the IdP registration API instead?
-* For `approved_clients`, should we support matching on the RP origin, not just the clientId?

 ## Detailed design discussion